Written by Dr. Emmanuel De La Cruz, MD Double Board-Certified Plastic Surgeon | Houston, Texas

 This guide will walk you through:

-A facelift, or rhytidectomy, is a surgical procedure designed to improve visible signs of aging in the lower face and neck.
+A facelift procedure, or rhytidectomy, is a surgical procedure designed to improve visible signs of aging in the lower face and neck.

 Unlike non-surgical treatments, a facelift works by: